How to Read an Internet Speed Test & Understand Your Results

 Ping (Latency):

-- Above 100ms: Higher than the recommended value, and you may experience noticeable delays, especially in real-time applications
+- Above 100ms: Higher than the recommended value, and you may experience noticeable delays, especially in real-time applications like video calls and online gaming

 Are Internet Speed Tests Accurate?

 - Test Server: When running a speed test, your signal will be routed through a nearby Internet server.
-The location and capacity of the test server can impact the results, so choosing a test server that is geographically close to your location will generally allow for more accurate results.
-If you’re testing the speed of your Shentel Internet service, the server used for testing should have “Shentel” or “Glo Fiber” in the name for the most accurate results.
+The location and capacity of the test server can potentially impact the results, so choosing a server that is geographically close to your location will allow for more accurate results.
+If you’re testing the speed of your Shentel home Internet service, the server used for testing should have “Shentel” or “Glo Fiber” in the name for the most accurate results.

 - WiFi Connection: If you're running the test on a wireless connection, your test will be affected by not just the speed of your Internet but the speed of your WiFi as well.
-Distance from the router, signal interference, and the number of connected devices can affect the results, so a wired connection is generally recommended for the most accurate results.
+Distance from the router, signal interference, and the number of connected devices can affect the results, so a wired cable connection is generally recommended for the most accurate results.

 - Time of Day: Internet speeds can fluctuate depending on network congestion.
-Running tests at different times, including peak and off-peak hours, can help identify any significant variations in performance.
+Running tests at different times, including peak and off-peak hours, can help identify any significant variations in network performance.

 By taking these factors into account, you can gain a clearer understanding of your Internet speeds and make informed decisions about your Internet plan or any necessary optimizations.